Tobbe/tobbe.github.com/blog/2021-03-29/redwoodjs-dokku-deploy.md

 I bet a few of you who read this wonder what those github hosted buildpacks do that we added to the `.buildpacks` file.
 The first one is written by me, and it adds a few files to your Redwood app.
 Then we add nodejs and nginx.
 One of the files added in the first step is a config file for nginx.
 That's why the "redwood-init" buildpack needs to run first.
 Finally there's another Redwood specific buildpack that installs a few needed packages, builds Redwood and finally starts nginx and Redwood's api server.

 🔒 Now that your Redwood app is live, I highly recommend setting up SSL for it, to make it more secure.
-I'm just going to link to [dokku's SSL guide](https://dokku.com/docs/deployment/application-deployment/#setting-up-ssl).
-It's really easy to get LetsEncrypt setup.
+I'm just going to link to [Dokku's SSL guide](https://dokku.com/docs/deployment/application-deployment/#setting-up-ssl).
+It's really easy to get Let's Encrypt setup.

 <span style="font-size: 80%">(Header photo by <a href="https://unsplash.com/@some_random_guy?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Alex Duffy</a> on <a href="https://unsplash.com/s/photos/docks-containers?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>)</span>